James Stewart, 1st Lord Doune: Wedding and masque at Castle Campbell

+Later life

 His sister Elizabeth married Robert Crichton of Cluny.
 In 1568 Mary Queen of Scots wrote to St Colme from Bolton Castle asking him to write more often, in cipher, and send Crichton to her.
 His brother Archibald Stewart married Helen Acheson, whose family owned Acheson's Haven near Prestongrange.

-In January 1581 his eldest son James Stewart married Elizabeth Stewart, the elder daughter of Regent Moray.
-The wedding was celebrated on 31 January in Fife with a tournament of "running at the ring" and James VI of Scotland took part.
-Two day after the party came to Leith, where a water pageant culminated with a theatrical assault on a Papal Castel Sant'Angelo, built on boats on the water of Leith.
+In January 1581 his eldest son James Stewart married Elizabeth Stuart, 2nd Countess of Moray, who was the elder daughter and successor of Regent Moray.
+The wedding was celebrated on 31 January in Fife with a tournament of "running at the ring" and James VI of Scotland took part. the King's masque costume was of white satin with silken ribbons.
+Two days after the party came to Leith, where a water pageant culminated with a theatrical assault on a Papal Castel Sant'Angelo, built on boats on the water of Leith.
 Some of her relatives and father's friends thought the Lord Doune's son was not of sufficient status to marry her.

 In June 1581 James VI rewarded Sir James Stewart of Doune for his expenses keeping the former Regent Morton a prisoner, with the unpaid rents and duties of the lands of Aberdour.

 In April 1583 the English diplomat Robert Bowes thought James VI had employed Lord Doune to hasten his departure from Scotland.
 Lord Doune was trying to get the Jesuit William Holt released from Edinburgh Castle so he could go to France.
 In May 1583 Esmé Stewart, Duke of Lennox wrote to him from Paris, asking him to take care of his son Ludovic and help him recover his former possessions in Scotland for his benefit.

 When Sir James Balfour appeared to forgiven for any involvement in the murder of Lord Darnley in February 1584, Doune protested and said to James VI, "God forbid that the King shall so little regard his father's murder."
 James VI answered that Doune had forgiven his father's murder.

 In 1587 he seized the houses of Carnock and Bannockburn, and a townhouse in Stirling belonging to Robert Drummond of Carnock, which were forfeit due to a failed property transaction.